Dates: Open daily from 9am to 7pm.

 The Great Keep and Extensions

 The great keep, emblem of the castle's military power, dates back to the Hundred Years' War.
 This impressive circular tower rises 30 meters high, with a diameter of 10.45 meters and walls over 4 meters thick.
-Crowned by a gallery of machicolated battlements, it reinforced the castle’s defenses.
+Crowning it is a gallery of machicolated battlements, reinforcing the castle’s defenses.

-Between the square tower and the great keep, from the 15th century onwards, richly ornamented living quarters were built, bordering three sides of the large rectangular courtyard.
+Between the square tower and the great keep, from the 15th century onwards, richly ornamented residential buildings were constructed, bordering three sides of the large rectangular courtyard.
 These works were completed in the 16th century.
-Formerly, two additional turrets decorated these extensions, though they were perceived as an incongruous addition to the rest of the ensemble.
+Formerly, two additional turrets adorned these extensions, though they were perceived as an incongruous addition to the rest of the ensemble.

 External Buildings and Ruins